jysalaun/meta-nxp-connectivity/README.md

     $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-cortexa7t2hf-neon-imx6ullevk-toolchain-6.12-styhead.sh

 The SDK installation directory will be prompted during the SDK installation; user can specify the installation directory, or keep the default one \${/opt/fsl-imx-xwayland/}.
-___Please use board specific paths if you need to build the SDK for several boards EVK; for exmaple, you can use /opt/fsl-imx-xwayland/6.12-styhead-imx8n9 for i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX8ULP EVK, i.MX91 EVK and i.MX91 QSB, /opt/fsl-imx-xwayland/6.12-styhead-imx6ull for i.MX6ULL EVK.___
+___Please use board specific paths if you need to build the SDK for several boards EVK; for example, you can use /opt/fsl-imx-xwayland/6.12-styhead-imx8n9 for i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX8ULP EVK, i.MX91 EVK and i.MX91 QSB, /opt/fsl-imx-xwayland/6.12-styhead-imx6ull for i.MX6ULL EVK.___

     NXP i.MX Release Distro SDK installer version 6.12-styhead
     ============================================================